This topic describes how to use Hybrid Backup Recovery (HBR) to back up files from Apsara File Storage NAS.

 - Include All Files: HBR restores all objects that are backed up from the source OSS bucket.

 - Include Files or Exclude Files: In the text box, enter the paths to the folders and files that you want to restore.
 HBR restores files that are backed up from the source OSS bucket based on the restore policy.

-In the text box, enter one path in each line and start each path with the source folder.
-For example, if the source path is /test/data and you want to restore the file.txt file and the abc folder, enter the following paths:
+In the Input File List field, enter a path in each line.
+Make sure that each patch starts with the lowest-level folder in the source backup path.
+For example, if the source backup path is /test/data and you want to restore the file.txt and abc folder in the data folder, enter the following paths:

-- In the Configure Destination step, select a file system from the File System drop-down list and enter the path to the destination folder in the Destination Path field.Note For example, you can enter /nas/abc if you want to restore files to the /nas/abc folder.
+- In the Restore Destination step, select a destination NAS file system in the current region and set Destination Path.Note For example, you can enter /nas/abc if you want to restore files to the /nas/abc folder.
 If you want to restore files to the root folder, enter a forward slash (/).

 - Click Create.
 After the restore job is created, you can view the job progress in the Status column on the Restore Jobs tab.

 A backup vault is a repository where HBR stores backup data in the cloud.
 To implement disaster recovery, you can create a remote mirror vault for a backup vault and back up data from the same backup vault to the mirror vault.

 To back up data to a mirror vault, perform the following steps: